jhnesk/serverbutton/README.md

 serverbutton
 ============

-This is a simple firefox plugin to launch a command depending on the domain loaded in the current tab.
+This is a simple firefox extension to launch a command depending on the domain loaded in the current tab.
 It's intended purpose is to login to the webserver.
 That can be really useful when you need quick access to many different servers.